smapiot/piral/docs/tutorials/11-server-side-rendering.md

 Piral makes the development of highly interactive distributed frontend applications quite easy.
 To enable this Piral uses an approach that focuses on developer experience by allowing using a serverless-first approach.
 As a consequence, the pilets are retrieved at runtime from a pilet feed service.
 This approach is also known as client-side rendering (CSR).

 Naturally, performance implications apply.
-While pilets should be cached indefinitely (i.e., they will only require a download if never downloaded or if they have been updated), the responsive from the feed service can never be cached.
+While pilets should be cached indefinitely (i.e., they will only require a download if never downloaded or if they have been updated), the responses from the feed service can never be cached.
 The additional round-trip time (RTT) to retrieve the pilet feed will add to the JavaScript evaluation and execution time.

 For server-side rendering (SSR) the `piral-ssr-utils` package can be quite helpful.
 It is a small library that comes with two parts.
-First, it will reduce the RTT by embedding the responsive from the public feed.
+First, it will reduce the RTT by embedding the responses from the public feed.
 Second, it can also include (all) the pilets for a request.
 Consequently, while the page request grows, subsequent requests are essentially eliminated.

 ## CSR vs SSR